How Canada could use the 'Death Star' strategy against U.S. tariffs | CBC News

 "But you're still stuck in the paradigm — a tariff for a tariff, an eye for an eye, tit for tat.
 It's symmetrical," said Attaran.

-Because the U.S., as the bigger economy, won't suffer the same impact, Attarnan says Canada should aim at our neighbour's intellectual property Achilles' heel — and as soon as possible.
+Because the U.S., as the bigger economy, won't suffer the same impact, Attaran says Canada should aim at our neighbour's intellectual property Achilles' heel — and as soon as possible.

 Importance of timing